-- Students are given general background knowledge about enzymes in Medical Fact Sheet #1 to help guide their investigation, but they are not given all the answers. - Students explore how the lactase enzyme works by identifying the milk types in Part 1. - Students use their knowledge from Medical Fact Sheet #1 and their investigation in Part 1 to come up with their own scientific question testing the effectiveness of the lactase enzyme in the new drug, Lactex.
+- Students are given general background knowledge about enzymes in Medical Fact Sheet #1 to help guide their investigation but not give them all the answers. - Students explore how the lactase enzyme works by identifying the milk types in Part 1.

 The purpose for the EXPLAIN stage is to provide students with an opportunity to communicate what they have learned so far and figure out what it means.
 Once students build their own understanding, they may use background information to help summarize or explain their own ideas.
 These segments introduce vocabulary in context and correct or redirect misconceptions.
 An instance where students are explaining in this lab after exploring is when they use Medical Fact Sheet #2.
 This fact sheet has answers for students regarding how enzyme effectiveness changes with different environmental factors like temperature and pH.
-Giving this fact sheet to students before they have had an opportunity to test their question in Part 2 provides the answers for them before they have had a chance to actively explore it themselves.
+Giving this fact sheet to students before they have had an opportunity to complete Part 2 and Part 3 provides the answers for them before they have had a chance to actively learn it themselves.